Slavery in Ireland: Viking period

+Barbary slave trade

+Baltimore, County Cork, was depopulated in 1631 in the Sack of Baltimore, a raid by Barbary pirates from either Ottoman Algeria or Salé (Morocco).
+Between 100 and 237 people were abducted and sold into the Barbary slave trade, of whom only two or three ever saw Ireland again.

 Atlantic slave trade

-As was true for societies across Europe, Asia, & Africa during this time, there were individuals with Irish ancestry who became involved with the Atlantic slave trade between 1660 and 1815.
-Librarian Liam Hogan has described how Anglo-Irish merchants profited from the trade, mostly indirectly as provisioners.
+As was true for societies across Europe, Asia, & Africa during this time, there were individuals born in Ireland who became involved with the Atlantic slave trade between 1660 and 1815.
+Librarian Liam Hogan has described how Irish merchants profited from the trade, mostly indirectly as provisioners.

 In more direct involvement for example, William Ronan worked for the Royal African Company and rose to become chairman of the committee of merchants at Cape Coast Castle on the Gold Coast (modern Ghana), running one of the world's largest slave markets between 1687 and 1697.
 Antoine Walsh, a Frenchman of Irish descent and prominent Jacobite based in Nantes, used his wealth generated from the slave trade to finance the Jacobite rising of 1745.
 Benjamin McMahon worked for eighteen years as an overseer on Jamaican plantations, later becoming an abolitionist and writing about his experiences.
 Tralee-born Irishman David Tuohy emigrated to Liverpool and became a captain on slave ships before settling down in the city to manage his business activities, which included the slave trade.
 Felix Doran (1708–1776) was an Irish Catholic, born in Ireland and moved to Liverpool where he became very wealthy from the slave trade, financing at least 69 slave voyages.

-Several Caribbean Islands have significant Irish communities descended from indentured servants deported from Ireland by colonial British authorities following the 15th & 16th century Plantations of Ireland, with the like of Montserrat once hosting large Irish owned and run Sugar plantations that were dependent of Slave labour.
+Several Caribbean Islands have significant Irish communities descended from indentured servants deported from Ireland by colonial British authorities following the 15th & 16th century Plantations of Ireland, with the like of Montserrat once hosting large Anglo-Irish owned and run sugar plantations that were dependent on slave labour.

-Prominent US Civil Rights campaigner, Jesse Jackson, acknowledges his descent from a “Scots-Irish” (i.e. colonial settlers from Britain who arrived in Ireland in the 17th century during the crown’s Plantation of Ulster) plantation owner, in South Carolina.
+Prominent US Civil Rights campaigner Jesse Jackson acknowledges his descent from “Scots-Irish” slave owners (i.e. colonial settlers from Britain who arrived in Ireland in the 17th century during the crown’s Plantation of Ulster) plantation owner, in South Carolina.

-A “Scots-Irish” slave-owning great-great grandfather of US Senator Mitch McConnell also came to the US from Britain’s Plantation of Ulster.
-McConnell brought this family history during the 2020 United States presidential election campaign to liken himself to Barack Obama.
+An Ulster-Scottish slave-owning great-great grandfather of US Senator Mitch McConnell also came to the US from Ireland.
+McConnell brought up this family history during the 2020 United States presidential election campaign to liken himself to Barack Obama.

-The UCL Legacies of British Slavery database identifies the Irish Slave owners, compensated by the British Government, on abolition of Legal Slavery, in the British Empire.
+The UCL Legacies of British Slavery database identifies the Irish Slave owners, compensated by the British Government, on abolition of legal slavery, in the British Empire.